Last updated: 24 August

 However, the Government guidance does state, “If an employer requires a worker to take holiday while on furlough, the employer should consider whether any restrictions the worker is under, such as the need to socially distance or self-isolate, would prevent the worker from resting, relaxing and enjoying leisure time, which is the fundamental purpose of holiday.”
 So your employer should talk to you before attempting to require you to take holiday.

 Where your employer is requiring you to take holidays, unless there is something different written in your contract, your employer has to give you two days' notice for every day they want you to take.
 So if your employer is asking you to take four days' holiday, they need to give you eight days' notice of this.

 There is no legal right to paid time off for childcare reasons.
 However, where employers are making use of the Job Retention Scheme, the Government has now advised that employees who need to look after children can be furloughed.
 Again, though, there is no individual right to be furloughed, so your employer is not required to do this.
-Under the current rules of the furlough scheme, if you are furloughed, then you cannot do any work on behalf of your employer.
-So if you just need to reduce your hours, this can’t be done under the Job Retention Scheme.
-This is likely to change in July.
+The scheme is also closed to new entrants, but if you have been furloughed in the past, you can still be re-furloughed if necessary.

 Getting to and from work

 Can I still use public transport to get to work?